Connie Dion: Later life

-Dion moved to Asbestos, Quebec after the conclusion of his hockey career and became involved in the local minor hockey movement, often in the capacity of a referee.
+Dion moved to Asbestos, Quebec, after the conclusion of his hockey career and became involved in the local minor hockey movement, often in the capacity of a referee.
 He helped establish an arena in the city, the Centre Récréatif d'Asbestos, in 1954, which was later renamed Aréna Connie Dion.
 Since 1991, the Asbestos Minor Hockey Association has held an annual tournament at the arena in his honor.
 He also became involved in golf, designing several courses and helping lay foundations for the sport in Asbestos.
 He had a local tournament named after him in this sport as well, the inaugural edition of which was held in 1973.
-He was married to Muriel Flanigan, who died in 2011, and had four sons, Paul, Skip, Bob, and Mickey, and one daughter, Carol-Ann.
-He died on November 7, 2014 at the age of 96 at the Centre de Santé et Service Sociaux in Asbestos, following a two-week period of hospitalization.
+He was married to Muriel Flanigan, who died in 2011 and had four sons, Paul, Skip, Bob, and Mickey, and one daughter, Carol-Ann.
+He died on November 7, 2014, at the age of 96 at the Centre de Santé et Service Sociaux in Asbestos, following two weeks of hospitalization.